 1. Review your electricity retail plan.

 Compare the various types of electricity plans and payment options available from the retailers in your area to make sure you’re not paying more than you need to.
 Retailers are constantly coming up with new plans and special offers, so it’s worthwhile to stay up to date on market and product changes.
 Some consumers worry they might be ‘locked-in’ to their current plan and unable to switch.
-This is often not the case and even when it is, contract exit fees are regulated; most of the time the savings from switching are considerably greater than the cost of early exit.
+This is often not the case and even when it is, contract exit fees are regulated; most of the time the benefits from switching are considerably greater than the cost of early exit.
 Either way, you get a 10-day cooling off period when you decide to switch that should insulate you from any nasty surprises.
 GoSwitch has all the information you need when it comes to switching electricity providers.

 2. Find simple ways to use less.

 Cutting down your power consumption isn’t necessarily about ‘going without’.
 Electricity is an easy thing to waste – a light left on here, an appliance on standby there.
 If you can increase your awareness of what you’re actually using and make a few small tweaks to avoid wastage, you can cut your costs without impacting your daily life.
-There are many ways you can save energy – check out our Energy Saving Tips section for ideas.
+There are many ways you can save energy – check out our Energy Usage Tips section for ideas.
 In the meantime, here are three things you can do right now:

 3. Investigate ‘time-of-use’ pricing.

 Consumers with smart meters or interval meters may have ‘time-of-use’ pricing available to them, which means they pay different rates for power at different times of the day.
 The idea is that customers can shift their usage patterns so they are using less at peak times when demand and prices are at their highest.
 The jury is still out on time-of-use plans – some question whether consumers actually benefit from this pricing model; others question the accuracy of the meters themselves.
 Ultimately, the concept is pretty new, and it seems there may be a few kinks that need working out.